Fertilizer Specialties

 What is meant by soil quality?

-Soil quality consists of three interconnected components:
+Soil quality consists of three interrelated components:

-• Physical ? soil structure, pores, water management, and compaction.
+• Physical – soil structure, pores, water management, and compaction.

-• Biological ? soil life, organic matter, and microbial activity.
+• Biological – soil life, organic matter, and microbial activity.

-Role of biostimulants
+Role of Biostimulants

 In combination with organic fertilization, biostimulants contribute to a more stable and resilient soil system.

-A good understanding begins with insight.
+Good soil quality starts with insight.
 Soil analyses provide information about structure, nutrients, pH, and organic matter.

-Importance for sustainable and circular agriculture
+Importance for Sustainable and Circular Agriculture

 Summary